Myk0992/Myk0992/README.md

 - 👋 Hi, I’m @Myk0992
 - 👀 I’m interested in Cyber security and networking
-- 🌱 I’m currently learning the associate degree cyber security
+- 🌱 I’m currently learning for a associate degree cyber security
 - ✒️ Coding only in python but want to learn more
 - 🐌 Goals are my degree and the CCNA certification